campmaker LLC

 Water

-We mount a 22 gallon over the wheel well fresh water tank.
+RV plumbing is known to have problems.
+One of the goals for CampMaker vans is to create plumbing systems that basically never leak.
+We mount a 20 gallon fresh water tank.
 This has a small submersible water pump inside the tank.
 When you turn on the faucet at the kitchen sink, it starts up the pump and provides water.
 It has only two water connections, versus other van plumbing systems that often have more than 25 connections.

 Shower